 - -d --max-depth=depth (default: INF) Only recurse up to this depth.
-A depth of 1 would disable recursion and is equivalent to a directory listing. - -1 --hardlinked/-L --no-hardlinked (default) By default rmlint will not allow several files with the same inode and therefore keep only one of them in it's internal list.
-If -l is specified the whole group is reported instead. - -f --followlinks/-F --no-followlinks/-FF --see-symlinks (default) Follow symbolic links?
+A depth of 1 would disable recursion and is equivalent to a directory listing. - -l --hardlinked (default) / -L --no-hardlinked Wether to filter hardlinks after traversal (same inode and same device).
+If not filtered, there will be only one checksum built per hardlink cluster. - -f --followlinks/-F --no-followlinks/-@ --see-symlinks (default) Follow symbolic links?
 If file system loops occur rmlint will detect this.
 If -F is specified, symbolic links will be ignored completely, if the -F is specified once more rmlint will see symlinks an treats them like small files with the path to their target in them.
 The latter is the default behaviour, since it is a sensible default for --merge-directories.